jsiegenthaler/homebridge-eosstb/README.md

 </p>

-# WORK IN PROGRESS - HELP WANTED - ESPECIALLY GREAT BRITAIN
-If you can, give me a hand... especially if you have some javascript experience and use Virgin in Great Britain...

 # homebridge-eosstb

 `homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS set-top box (typically a ARRIS DCX960 running on the UPC/Ziggo/Telenet/Magenta/Virgin Media